itzKashii/Insta/README.md

 <h1 align="center">Insta</h1>
-<h4 align="center">Insta is a simple instagram notifier discord bot that notifies you when you or the user posted a new poste in instagram using discord.js/@.12.5.3 and instagram-private-api npm.</h4>
+<h4 align="center">Insta is a simple instagram notifier discord bot that notifies you in DMS when you or the user posted a new post in instagram using discord.js/@.12.5.3 and instagram-private-api npm.</h4>

 # Installation
 >